 As part of the LME Strategic Pathway, the London Metal Exchange (LME) has expanded implied pricing functionality on LMEselect to include: aluminium, copper, lead, nickel, tin and zinc.

-Due for staggered go-live after 30 July 2018, the change is designed to improve access to existing monthly liquidity and tighten spreads for:
+Launched in November 2018, the change improves access to existing monthly liquidity and tightens spreads for:

 We have produced a Guide to Implied Pricing for Base Metals which outlines in more detail what implied pricing is and how it works on our market.

 The LMEprecious products have utilised implied pricing for all prompt dates since their July 2017 launch, and LME Steel Scrap and LME Steel Rebar contracts had implied pricing functionality enabled in July 2019.